Select Language

 Am I Suitable For ESWL?

 ESWL works better with some stones than others and is more appropriate for certain people as X-rays and shock waves are used.
-Your urologist may recommend other types of treatment if any of the following apply to you:
+Your urologist may recommend other types of kidney stone treatment if any of the following apply to you:

 • Bleeding disorders